 A two-day training concerning emotional integrity and well-being.

 “Their work is vital to creating a world of less violence, less embodied trauma and more culturally competent providers.”

-– michael munson, Executive Director, FORGE, Milwaukee, Wisconsin.
+Michael Munson, Executive Director, FORGE, Milwaukee, U.S.

-All of our training services include:
+All training services include:

-[Their] commitment to the issue of male child sexual abuse and the needs of men goes far and beyond their sophisticated treatment services – they are indeed advocates, innovators and forerunners in this important field.
+[Their] commitment to the issue of male childhoood sexual abuse and the needs of men goes far and beyond their sophisticated treatment services – they are indeed advocates, innovators and forerunners in this important field.